mmartincevic/stuff/articles/Flask intro - djomla.md

 #### Why flask?

 Year ago i was looking into another programming language outside of PHP.
 I was an active PHP developer for 10 years, and, to be honest, doing apps only in PHP get's a bit boring.
 Also, having not really standardised frameworks, libraryes also didn't helped.
 I found myself spending half of my time reinventing the wheel just for the sake of reinventing something.
 Thinking i know better than the other PHP developer often leads in spending too much time for the project.
 This is so common in PHP world.
 Almost every other developer is building his own framework.
-And this leads to chaos, but let's not go there now.
+And this can lead to certain type of chaos, but let's not go there now.

-Someone would say but "But nowadays you have composer" Sure, nowadays you have things like composer and you can base your project on that one and fully depend on other people libraries, just like in Python.
-Again, using composer i very often had troubles with lack of documentation, tests, strange bugs.

 So i was searching for something new and at work we just started to use Django for serious web development.
 Django at that point seemed like too big of a framework and i wanted something small that i can build upon.
 And i stumbled upon Flask.
 Since then i've been using flask for most of mine personal development projects.